-- 1. Make initial observations and note spontaneous statements by those at the scene, including: - a.
-Immediate statements made by victim, suspect or witnesses - b.
-Observations of the crime scene (furniture tipped over; broken phones, doors, other damaged property; torn clothing; blood; no sign of physical altercation, etc.) - c.
-Emotional demeanor of parties at the scene (angry, scared, crying, etc.)

-- d.
-Physical appearance of parties (disheveled clothing or hair, torn clothing, obvious injury, flushed face, etc.) - e.
-Indications of drug or alcohol use by those at the scene and apparent level of intoxication or impairment (coherent in responding to questions) - 2.
-Obtain a comprehensive account of events by interviewing or talking with each party involved in or witness to the incident. - a.
-To the extent possible and as safety permits, talk to all parties and witnesses away from sight and hearing range of other parties. - b.
-Arrange for an interpreter if necessary. - c.
-Seek the following information from each party involved in the incident: - Account of events: - o Specific nature of any threats - Indications of witness tampering or whether the suspect has threatened the victim if she or he seeks help from law enforcement - Manner in which weapons were used - \circ Indications of stalking - \circ Details about claims of strangulation
+- 1. Make initial observations and note spontaneous statements by those at the scene, including: - 1.
+Immediate statements made by victim, suspect or witnesses.
+Activate bodyworn cameras or audio recording devices to ensure that statements given in languages other than English can be translated later. - 2.
+Observations of the crime scene (furniture tipped over; broken phones, doors, other damaged property; torn clothing; blood; no sign of physical altercation, etc.) - 3.
+Emotional demeanor of parties at the scene (angry, scared, crying, etc.) Be aware that people who are Deaf/HOH may express emotional responses and use gestures that can be misconstrued as anger or aggression due to lack of understanding of cultural differences related to facial expression. - 4.
+Physical appearance of parties (disheveled clothing or hair, torn clothing, obvious injury, flushed face, etc.) - 5.
+Indications of drug or alcohol use by those at the scene and apparent level of intoxication or impairment (coherent in responding to questions).
+Be aware that some cognitive disabilities and health conditions can be misconstrued as intoxication. - 2.
+Obtain a comprehensive account of events by interviewing or talking with each party involved in or witness to the incident. - 1.
+Utilize a qualified interpreter to communicate in the person's preferred language and manner of communication in accordance with agency policy and Appendix 1H: Training Memo: Building Language Access for the Deaf Community into the Criminal Legal System Response to Domestic Violence. - 2.
+To the extent possible and as safety permits, talk to all parties and witnesses away from sight and hearing range of other parties, particularly in cases involving people who are Deaf/HOH. - 3.
+Seek the following information from each party involved in the incident: - Account of events: - OSpecific nature of any threats - Indications of witness tampering or whether the suspect has threatened the victim if she or he seeks help from law enforcement

+- Manner in which weapons were used

+- Indications of stalking

+- Details about claims of strangulation

-- \circ Indications of self-defense
+- Olndications of self-defense

 - Injuries or impairment:

-- \circ Pain
+- o Pain

-- \circ Effects of strangulation
+- Effects of strangulation

-- \circ Breathing
+- Breathing

-- Impaired movement
+- OImpaired movement

 - Emotional state

 - Recent use of alcohol or drugs

 - Relationship to other parties involved, including witnesses

 - Identification, address, and means of locating the person for follow-up

-- Presence and type of firearms and other weapons in the home, regardless of whether a weapon was used in the current incident
+- Access to, presence and type of firearms and/or other weapons in the home, including location and description, regardless of whether a weapon was used in the current incident

+- Whether an Order for Protection is in effect.
+Verify the existence of an Order for Protection by examining the paper copy and through electronic database.

-- d.
-Talk to each witness; document what the witness saw and heard, relationship to the parties involved, date of birth, and a number and address to reach the witness.
+- 4. Talk to each witness; document what the witness saw and heard, relationship to the parties involved, date of birth, and a number and address to reach the witness.

-- e.
-Be alert to and probe for indications of sexual aggression or coercion, stalking and/or strangulation.
+- 5. Be alert to and probe for indications of sexual aggression or coercion, stalking and/or strangulation.

-- f.
-Ask the victim if the suspect knows his or her address and phone number(s).
-If the victim is concerned that the suspect will obtain this information, note that in the report and inform victim that the information has been marked as

-confidential, but it is nevertheless possible that the suspect could gain access to it.
+- 6. Ask the victim if the suspect knows his or her address and phone number(s).
+If the victim is concerned that the suspect will obtain this information, note that in the report and inform victim that the information has been marked as confidential, but it is nevertheless possible that the suspect could gain access to it.
 Follow department protocol to protect victim contact information.